Email deliverability is a significant concern when you are doing a cold email outreach.

-Adding a custom domain with your emails, make your links, and documents more authentic by providing it with your domain.
-This makes the sender, as well as his ESP, assure that the links and documents are from an authentic source.
+Adding a custom domain to your emails, make your links, and documents look more authentic by providing it with your domain.
+This makes the sender, as well as the ESP, assure that the links and documents are from an authentic source.

 Read this Guide: What are SPF & DKIM Records and How to Set It Up?

 2. Send individual emails